-Having employed hundreds of people across seven diverse, successful businesses since 1982 including architecture, construction, property development, early childhood education, allied health and primary health care, Voight has gained valuable personal experience in effective performance management of staff and key personnel.
+Having employed several hundred people across seven diverse, successful businesses since 1982, including professional services, early childhood education, allied health and primary health care, Voight has gained valuable personal experience in the effective management of staff, key personnel and stake holders.

 Dr Sue Jackson is a highly motivated and experienced psychologist with a particular focus on performance excellence and wellbeing.
 Sue completed a PhD in sport psychology, and has many years’ experience as a practitioner in psychology and performance coaching,